soundpress/nycadministrativecode/docs/c05/index.rst

     * - Category:
       - Participation goal:
     * - Black Americans
-      - 8% of total annual agency expenditures on such contracts
+      - 12% of total annual agency expenditures on such contracts
     * - Asian Americans
-      - 8% of total annual agency expenditures on such contracts
+      - 11.1% of total annual agency expenditures on such contracts
     * - Hispanic Americans
+      - 17.95% of total annual agency expenditures on such contracts
+    * - Native Americans
-      - 4% of total annual agency expenditures on such contracts
+      -  0.56% of total annual agency expenditures on such contracts
     * - Women
-      - 18% of total annual agency expenditures on such contracts
+      - 25.66% of total annual agency expenditures on such contracts
     * - Emerging
       - 6% of total annual agency expenditures on such contracts ~